syncfusion/blazor-docs/src/gantt/gantt-chart/appearance-and-customization.md

 ### Change splitter position dynamically

 In Gantt Chart, we can change the splitter position dynamically by using `SetSplitterPosition` method.
 We can change the splitter position by passing value and type parameter to `SetSplitterPosition` method.
-Type parameter will accept one of the following values 'position', 'columnIndex', 'viewType'.
+Type parameter will accept one of the following values 'Position', 'ColumnIndex', 'ViewType'.
 The following code example shows how to use this method.

 ```csharp
 @using Syncfusion.Blazor.Gantt